 Company to the Packaging Corporation of America, see Note 7.
 While management of the Company believes that there is significant demand for the Company's timber products from users other than the Packaging Corporation of America, no assurance can be given that such demand will be equivalent to the Company's planned annual harvests.
-Any excess supply of timber that results from the inability of the Company to sell its products to users other than the Packaging Corporation of America, which could have a material adverse effect on the net sales, operating income and cash flow of the Company.
+Any excess supply of timber that results from the inability of the Company to sell its products to users other than the Packaging Corporation of America could result in lower prices for the Company's products, which could have a material adverse effect on the net sales, operating income and cash flow of the Company.

 Environmental Regulations-The Company is subject to extensive and changing federal, state and local environmental laws and regulations, the provisions and enforcement of which are expected to become more stringent in the future.
-The Company is subject to regulation under the Endangered Species Act (the ESA), the Clean Water Act, the Clean AirAct, the Resource Conservation and Recovery Act, the Comprehensive Environmental Response, Compensation and Liability Act of 1980, and the Federal Insecticide, Fungicide and Rodenticide Act, as well as similar state laws and regulations.
+The Company is subject to regulation under the Endangered Species Act (the ESA), the Clean Water Act, the Clean Air Act, the Resource Conservation and Recovery Act, the Comprehensive Environmental Response, Compensation and Liability Act of 1980, and the Federal Insecticide, Fungicide and Rodenticide Act, as well as similar state laws and regulations.
 Violations of various statutory and regulatory programs that apply to the Company's operations can result in civil penalties, remediation expenses, natural resource damages, potential injunctions, cease and desist orders, and criminal penalties.